Society-In-Shadow/ExpressedRealms/documentation/architecture.md

 * [DB Management / pgAdmin](http://localhost:8888/login?next=%2Fbrowser%2F)

 More information on how we use it can be found in the [Database](database.md) documentation

+## Auditing
+In here we have user logs, that keep track of admin related actions and anything to do with modifying none user specific data.

+We are using a library called Audit.Net, that integrates with EF Core.

+At it's core, it keeps track of changes on the column level for all tables.

+I have a wrapper around that to make it easier to use, and make sure that it outputs a user activity log.

+More information can be found in [the database documentation](/api/ExpressedRealms.DB/readme.md)

 ## Testing